 Palliative care involves supporting and helping the person to live as comfortably and fully as the person feels their illness allows.

-Palliative care is very active total care - it is not about giving up and doing nothing.
-The care is for people whose illness is no longer curable, the goal is around providing quality of life, managing pain and symptoms.
+Palliative care is very active total care.
+The care is for people whose illness is no longer curable and the goal is around providing quality of life, managing pain and symptoms.

 Te Kahu Pairuri Hospice Taranaki provides free care to all patients and their families, so that patients and the whānau are able to focus on living every moment together.

-At Te Kahu Pairuri Hospice Taranaki we embrace diversity of age, ethnicity, means, lifestyle or religion.
-Affirming life and offering dignity, acknowledging the uniqueness of each person and striving to work in partnership to meet patient and family needs.
+At Te Kahu Pairuri Hospice Taranaki we embrace diversity of age, ethnicity, means, lifestyle or religion by affirming life and offering dignity, acknowledging the uniqueness of each person and striving to work in partnership to meet patient and family needs.

 Hospice Taranaki is a registered Charitable Trust, founded in 1992 and administered by a Board of Trustees.

 We depend very much on the generosity of the Taranaki community, grants from Trusts, donations. fundraising events and most of all our wonderful HospiceShops.

 HospiceShops in Taranaki

 Our 5 HospiceShops, are major contributors of funds to financially support Hospice Taranaki so that our services continue to remain free to patients and families/whanau.
 Please wear a face mask if you are unwell or a family member has tested positive and bag a bargain.